 12. Low flying while solo is prohibited.
-ALL solo flight must be carried out at an altitude of at least 1000’ about the ground except when taking off or landing.
-If a pilot encounters bad weather, safety will be the deciding factor in selecting an altitude at which to fly and if it’s below 1000’.
-The pilot must report this immediately after landing.
+ALL solo flight must be carried out at an altitude of at least 1000’ above the ground except when taking off or landing.
+If a pilot encounters bad weather, safety will be the deciding factor in selecting an altitude at which to fly and if it’s below 1000’, the pilot must report the low flying immediately after landing.

-13. The Chief Flying Instructor has the authority to check the flying ability of any licenced pilot wishing to fly school aircraft, and such may include a request that the pilot demonstrate his ability to competently handle the school aircraft under existing conditions.
+13. The Chief Flying Instructor has the authority to check the flying ability of any licenced pilot wishing to fly school aircraft.
+This may include a request that the pilot demonstrate his ability to competently handle the school aircraft under existing conditions.

 14. Practice of forced landing may only be carried out after obtaining dual with a school instructor and then, only in specified practice areas and with the authorization of the Chief Flight Instructor or his delegate.